aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/shapes/managing-ole-objects/extract-ole-objects-from-workbook/_index.md

 ### **Creating a Template Workbook**

-1. Created a workbook in Microsoft Excel.
+1. Create a workbook in Microsoft Excel.
-1. Add a Microsoft Word document, an Excel workbook and a PDF document as OLE objects on first worksheet.
+1. Add a Microsoft Word document, an Excel workbook, and a PDF document as OLE objects on the first worksheet.

 |**Template document with OLE objects (OleFile.xls)**|
 | :- |
 |![todo:image_alt_text](extract-ole-objects-from-workbook_1.png)|

-Next extract the OLE objects and save them to the hard disk with their respective file types.
+Next, extract the OLE objects and save them to the hard disk with their respective file types.

 ### **Extract OLE Objects Using Aspose.Cells for Python Excel Library**

 The code below does the actual work of finding and extracting OLE objects.
-The OLE objects (DOC, XLS and PDF files) are saved to disk.
+The OLE objects (DOC, XLS, and PDF files) are saved to disk.

 {{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Shapes-DrawingObjects-ExtractOLEObjects-1.py" >}}
 {{< app/cells/assistant language="python-net" >}}